 - Execute test cases (update test cases with status – Passed, failed, skipped, not run)

-– Run reports and track progress – Measuring test metrics is very critical to improve team productivity.
+- Run reports and track progress – Measuring test metrics is very critical to improve team productivity.
 Graphical report representation and charts make it very simple to measure team performance and project QA status.
 You can view test reports for individual test runs or in a group for test suites.

 Watch this 2 minutes Getting started video:

 TestLodge Recent Improvements

-1) Integration with different issue tracking systems – Manually linking defects to test cases is a tedious task when you have large volume of test cases.
+1) Integration with different issue tracking systems – Manually linking defects to test cases is a tedious task when you have a large volume of test cases.
 E.g. TestLink does not support automatic integration with issue tracing system.
 We need to create the defect in issue tracking system and that defect number needs to be updated manually in TestLink test case.

 Connecting the development team with a test management tool is very crucial.
 This can be done by integrating the defect management system with a test management tool.
 TestLodge can be integrated with almost all major bug tracking systems.
 This is the biggest TestLodge feature enhancement in recent months.

 How does it work?

 For every failed test case a new ticket is automatically created in bug tracking system that is linked with TestLodge.
-New ticket is created with all required fields like defect description, steps to reproduce, expected and actual result.
+The new ticket is created with all required fields like defect description, steps to reproduce, expected and the actual result.

 E.g. TestLodge can be integrated with Assembla – a tool to manage agile software development process.
-Ticket for failed test case is created automatically in the background and you can also choose who the ticket should be assigned and what should be the priority.
+Ticket for the failed test case is created automatically in the background and you can also choose who the ticket should be assigned and what should be the priority.

 3) Image uploads – Now TestLodge supports image attachment with test cases.
 Using image, testers can easily explain the expected result in complex test scenarios.
 Image attachments can also help for faster test execution.

 [screenshot of test run charts]]